Café des Ambassadeurs: Early years

 The Café des Ambassadeurs was founded in 1764 as an open-air café near the hotels designed to house foreign ambassadors in Paris, built to the designs of the architect Ange-Jacques Gabriel.
 In 1772, a small pavilion was added, and Les Ambassadeurs became an elegant meeting place where people could listen to music and drink, due to the improvements of the Champs-Élysées over the years.
 Around 1830, it became a café chantant when a few singers and jugglers were allowed to entertain the public on a more or less improvised stage.

 In 1840, with the installation of gas lighting on the Champs-Élysées, Les Ambassadeurs became a summer café-concert, whose makeshift stage became a kiosk surrounded by greenery, with tables and chairs set up in front of it.
 The kiosk was replaced by a more comfortable pavilion with an outdoor stage designed by Jacques Hittorff shortly before 1843, and in 1848 a roofed bandstand to protect the artists was added.
 In the 1860s, the Champs-Élysées became a fashionable place to stroll, and Les Ambassadeurs was the busiest of the twenty or so cafés on the avenue.

-Les Ambassadeurs was situated in one of the most beautiful districts of Paris and in the open air and had the distinct advantage in the summer season of fresh air, whereas the other stuffy indoor, gaslit establishments, generally badly arranged from the point of view of ventilation, became suffocatingly insupportable in the summer months.
+Les Ambassadeurs was situated in one of the most attractive districts of Paris and it's open-air setting had the advantage of fresh air in the summer season, whereas the other stuffy indoor, gaslit establishments, generally poorly arranged from the point of view of ventilation, became suffocatingly insupportable.
 Most closed their doors for the summer season and the clientele moved to the Champs Elysees, where the cafconc' stars entertained under the trees in the lamplight at the summer Alcazar and Les Ambassadeurs.

 Unintentionally, Les Ambassadeurs had a role in organising songwriters and composers and their fight for their rights.
 In 1847, three authors and composers of music, Paul Henrion, Victor Parizot and Ernest Bourget refused to pay for their drinks because their music was played there without them receiving any royalties.
 They were sued, but they in turn took the manager to court.
 This was the beginning of the SACEM (Société des Auteurs, Compositeurs et Éditeurs de Musique).